TypeStrong/grunt-ts/README.md

 Grunt-ts is an npm package that handles TypeScript compilation work in GruntJS build scripts.
 It provides a [Grunt-compatible wrapper](#support-for-tsc-switches) for the `tsc` command-line compiler, and provides some [additional functionality](#grunt-ts-gruntfilejs-options) that improves the TypeScript development workflow.
 Grunt-ts supports compiling against [tsconfig.json](#tsconfig) or even a [Visual Studio project](#vs) directly.
 Grunt-ts is itself written in [TypeScript](./tasks/ts.ts).

 ### Latest Changes
-Latest release is `5.0.0`, which includes `tsconfig.json` support and TypeScript 1.5, among many other improvements.
+Latest production release is `5.0.0`, which includes `tsconfig.json` support and TypeScript 1.5, among many other improvements.
+Current beta release is `5.1.0-beta.1`, which includes TypeScript 1.6 support and some bug fixes.

 [Full changelog is here](CHANGELOG.md).